Moodle: Student Journals

 Create a Journal Activity

-1. On the course main page, click Turn editing on (if it isn't already).
+1. Toggle the "Edit Mode" switch on (if it isn't already).

 2. Click +Add activity or resource in the section where you want to place the activity.

-3. Click the Activity tab and choose OU Blog.
+3. In the Activity menu, choose OU Blog.

-4. Type a name for the entire activity in the Blog name box (e.g., Student Journals).
+4. Give the activity an appropriate name in the Blog name box (e.g., Student Journals).

 5. Choose the appropriate Allow comments (if chosen for post) setting: